hostjane/hostjane.github.io/_pages/sellers.md

 To ensure there is not a delay, please review the Acceptable Use Policy to ensure your listing is in line with HostJane policies.

+# Attract more buyers with a face picture

+- [x] Use a recent selfie or picture that shows only you, not a group.
+- [x] Opt for a clear close-up of your face, with no blurring or out of focus elements.
+- [x] Your profile picture should complement your brand with the right background, context and colors.
+- [x] If you are a web developer or sell digital marketing, use your office as a background.
+If you’re an artist, be in your studio.
+If you’re a musician, be with your instrument.

+<span class="orange">We recommend your HostJane picture use [these tips from LinkedIn](https://www.linkedin.com/business/talent/blog/product-tips/tips-for-taking-professional-linkedin-profile-pictures)</span>

+# Tips for writing a good summary and bio

+- [x] Summaries are 100 characters

+<span class="blue">Pick a short and punchy sentence of what you can do for people.
+Your summary is highlighted in light blue on your Studio page and will be one of the first texts Buyers will read about you.</span>

+- [x] Bios are 500 characters

+<span class="green">Create a strong, compelling HostJane bio and summary that highlights your skills used to deliver the Services you are selling on HostJane.
+This is a major selling point for your listings as it helps to make them feel complete.</span>

+If you have related qualifications or work history that you use to deliver your Services or professional accomplishments that are part of what sets your Service apart, then give prospective Buyers a basic summary here and expand on that inside your listings.

+- [x] Adopt a relaxed, friendly writing style like you're having a conversation with the Buyer.
+- [x] Write in the first person (I, me, my)
+- [x] Focus on your strengths
+- [x] Use job-related keywords
+- [x] Directly mention your hard and soft skills relevant to your Service and go into detail in your listings
+- [x] It's okay to include numbers and data to backup your claims
+- [x] Only mention the skills you use to deliver the Services you are selling on HostJane
+- [x] It's fine to include a call to action (CTA) for people to request a quote or message you on HostJane
+- [x] It's also acceptable to mention any discounts you are running on your Services

+<span class="red">Don't include external websites or social media accounts, the purpose of your HostJane bio and summary is to funnel Buyers to your HostJane listings for sales.</span>

 # Adding a Video to Your Listing

 Listings with personal video attract more views in categories because interactive media engages people more effectively and a video preview can play in your selected categories.